Skip to content

 Once on the line turn left through the belt of trees.
 Continue to follow the railway line until you reach the road.
 Cross straight over the road and back up onto the line at the other side.

 Continue along the line.
-You will cross another road at Rugley Walls before descending back onto the line.
+You will climb some steps and cross another road at Rugley Walls before descending back onto the line.

-Keep following the Wannie Line, and you will end up back where the two railway lines join at Scot's Gap.
+Keep following the Wannie Line and you will end up back where the two railway lines join.
+Retrace your steps back to the car park at Scot’s Gap.

 End point